Shadowbrook Manor (2010)

 Cons: Too dense.
 Deadly/Montyhaul.
 Needed more editing.
 Basically Tegel Manor v2.

 I’m vaguely reminded of The Stygian Garden of Abelia Prem, not in the sense that its also a manor based adventure but in the sense that while its good its a bit too simple to get worked up about it.
-Its just a more focused Tegel Manor with most of the chaff stripped out.
+Its just a more focused, more compact Tegel Manor with zero filler.
 The encounters are all really solid and if all you are looking for is that oldschool dungeoncrawl feeling then Shadowbrook Manor will probably not disappoint.
 It’s short, its dense, it’s pretty good, check it out if you are into that sort of shit.
 7 out of 10